open-orchestra/open-orchestra-docs/en/developer_guide/manage_assets.rst

 -------

 To automate all the assets management process, the Open Orchestra Back Office uses the task manager `Grunt`_.
-This tool allows the creation and execution of assets related tasks in the nodeJs format.
-For instance Open Orchestra uses it to compile coffee scripts or to create some symlinks.
+This tool allows the creation and execution of assets related tasks written in javascript.
+For instance Open Orchestra uses it to compile *CoffeeScript* files or to create some symlinks.

-When running the command
+When running grunt via the command

 .. code-block:: javascript